One of the more common questions I get is “What sort of travel insurance do you use?”

 An inpatient is somebody who has been assigned a hospital bed, even if it’s only for a day visit.
 Outpatients are everybody else.
 Some basic emergency medical policies only cover for inpatient expenses, which can be quite exclusive, so watch out.

 If the application process involves a medical questionnaire, they’re looking for pre-existing conditions, and if you have one, they’ll often refuse to cover you for future related incidents.
-I had exercise-induced asthma for a short time when I was 16 years old, and now – almost 20 years later – I have an exclusion on any claims that may arise related to asthma.
+I had exercise-induced asthma for a short time when I was 16 years old, and now – more than 20 years later – I have an exclusion on any claims that may arise related to asthma.
 Go figure.

 Even if the policy doesn’t have a medical questionnaire, a pre-existing condition is something that you knew about or had symptoms of prior to your application.
 And some policies exclude all pre-existing conditions for the first 2 years.
 So if you make a claim for a heart attack within 6 months of getting a policy, and the insurance company finds out that you saw a doctor 3 months before applying for the policy with complaints of chest pain, it’s a pre-existing condition and you might not be covered.